turbo-bert/kicks/README.md

 # Intro

-`kicks` is more or less simple helper for setting up a workstation for development.
+`kicks` is more or less simple helper for setting up a windows workstation for development.

 # Setup Windows Server 2022